hl-valdemar/BSc-Thesis/report/main.typ

 Traditional reinforcement learning algorithms face two critical limitations in such environments:

-+ *Credit Assignment:* When rewards are delayed, the algorithm struggles to correctly attribute success or failure to specific actions in a long sequence.
++ *Credit Assignment:* When rewards are delayed, the algorithm struggles to correctly attribute success or failure to specific actions in a long sequence @harutyunyan2019hindsightcreditassignment.
     This is analogous to trying to improve a chess strategy when only knowing the game's outcome, without understanding which moves were actually decisive.

-+ *Exploration Efficiency:* With sparse rewards, random exploration becomes highly inefficient.
++ *Exploration Efficiency:* With sparse rewards, random exploration becomes highly inefficient @osband2016deepexplorationbootstrappeddqn @pathak2017curiositydrivenexplorationselfsupervisedprediction.
     An agent might need to execute precisely the right sequence of actions to receive any feedback at all, making random exploration about as effective as searching for a needle in a haystack.

-This thesis investigates a novel approach to addressing these challenges through the comparison of two promising methodologies: *Generative Flow Networks* (GFlowNets) @bengio2021flownetworkbasedgenerative and *Bayesian Exploration Networks* (BEN) @fellows2024bayesianexplorationnetworks.
+This thesis investigates a novel approach to addressing these challenges through the comparison of two promising methodologies: *Generative Flow Networks* (GFlowNets) as proposed by @bengio2021flownetworkbasedgenerative, and *Bayesian Exploration Networks* (BEN) as proposed by @fellows2024bayesianexplorationnetworks.
-These approaches represent fundamentally different perspectives on handling uncertainty and exploration in reinforcement learning:
+These approaches represent different perspectives on handling uncertainty and exploration in reinforcement learning.

-+ GFlowNets frame the learning process as a flow network, potentially offering more robust learning in situations with multiple viable solutions.
++ _GFlowNets_ frame the learning process as a flow network, potentially offering more robust learning in situations with multiple viable solutions.

-+ BENs leverages Bayesian uncertainty estimation to guide exploration more efficiently, potentially making better use of limited feedback.
++ _BENs_ leverages Bayesian uncertainty estimation to guide exploration more efficiently, potentially making better use of limited feedback.

-By comparing these approaches, we aim to understand their relative strengths and limitations in environments with delayed and sparse rewards, #maybe[ultimately contributing to the development of more efficient and practical reinforcement learning algorithms].
+By comparing these approaches, we aim to understand their relative strengths and limitations in environments with delayed and sparse rewards.
 Our investigation focuses specifically on examining these methods in carefully designed environments that capture the essential characteristics of delayed and sparse reward scenarios while remaining tractable for systematic analysis.

 == Research Objectives and Contributions